 User Sessions per Day

-Sometimes mobile game developers worry too much about the user session length, and they completely forget about the average number of sessions that a user plays their games in a day.
+Sometimes indie game developers worry too much about the user session length.
+Still, they completely forget about the average number of sessions that a user plays their games in a day.

-Depending on your current monetization strategy and the mechanics of your game, you may get more Ad Impressions by having 7 daily sessions, each one of 5 minutes long (35 min total), rather than 3 daily sessions of 7 min each (21 min total).
+Check again your current monetization strategy and the mechanics of your game.
+You may get more Ad Impressions by having 7 daily sessions, each one of 5 minutes long (35 min total), rather than 3 daily sessions of 7 min each (21 min total).

 User Progression Unit (AKA User Level)